Dumb and Dumberer: When Harry Met Lloyd

 Dumb and Dumberer: When Harry Met Lloyd is a 2003 American buddy comedy film directed by Troy Miller from a screenplay by Miller and Robert Brener.
 It is the second installment in the Dumb and Dumber franchise and a prequel to the 1994 film Dumb and Dumber.
 Depicting the original film's characters during their high school years, it stars Derek Richardson and Eric Christian Olsen in the title roles.
-The film was a moderate box office success but was panned by critics, who compared it unfavorably with the original.
+The film was released by New Line Cinema on June 13, 2003, to negative reviews and grossed $39.3 million against a $19 million budget.

 Plot

 In 1986, Harry Dunne finally gets his chance to go to regular high school.
 At the same time, Lloyd Christmas has been adopted and exchanged several times until he is finally accepted by the school janitor, Ray.
 Harry bumps into Lloyd on the way to school and, like destiny, they instantly became best friends.
 Lloyd introduces Harry to his "friend" Turk, the school bully, who lives for torturing him.
 After putting Lloyd in a trash can, he hoists them up a flagpole.

 Meanwhile, the corrupt Principal Collins is seeking a way to get a chunk of money to buy a condo in Waikīkī, for him and his girlfriend, Ms. Heller, the school's cafeteria lady.
 Seeing Harry and Lloyd up the flagpole, Principal Collins decides to establish a fake "special needs" class to swindle $100,000 from a former special needs student, Richard Moffit.
 Harry and Lloyd are thrilled to help, unaware of the real reason, and thus find themselves signing up people they consider "special" enough for the class.
 These include a reluctant Turk; Toby, who broke his leg and arm in a skateboarding accident—and whom Lloyd sees as a "little crippled boy"; Toby's gorgeous girlfriend, Terri; geeky Lewis, whom Harry and Lloyd believe is a centaur after seeing him half-dressed in his horse mascot uniform; Cindy, aka "Ching-Chong", a Chinese exchange student who later becomes Turk's girlfriend; and Carl, a badly injured football player obsessed with his sport.
 Ms. Heller becomes the fake class's teacher and holds it in Ray's tool shed.

 Jessica Matthews, a headstrong reporter for the school paper, is suspicious of Principal Collins' sudden contribution.
 Inviting Harry over for dinner, she asks him for information.
 He, believing she is flirting with him, turns to Lloyd for courtship tips.
 A disaster involving Jessica's bathroom and a melted chocolate bar that looks like feces makes her father, Walter, freak out, inadvertently directing her attention to Lloyd.
 Soon, Harry and Lloyd fight over Jessica, which causes them to break off their friendship.
 They shortly make amends upon realizing they are nothing without each other.
 They take a chest from Principal Collins' office, which contains evidence of every scam he and Ms. Heller ever pulled, which could put them away for years.